ElphysAlvarez01/TheDivergenceBetweenSPY500_And_JobPostings/README.md

 **-Around 2020, during the COVID-19-induced recession,** there is a significant drop in correlation.
 The sudden drop could reflect the drastic economic impacts of the pandemic, where the job market and stock prices reacted differently.
 As I recall, there was a large number of job openings and a lack of talent to fill the roles.

-#### **3. Moving Average Corelation:**
+#### **3. Moving Average Correlation:**
-The aim of this analysis was to find the moving average with the strongest positive relationship to SPY Prices.
+This analysis aimed to find the moving average with the strongest positive relationship to SPY Prices.

 IMAGE HERE